Multilingual Simplification of Medical Texts: The Corpus

 \subsection{Fully Automated Alignments: \datanoisy{}}

 While \datahuman{} provides clean and accurate alignments across multiple languages, human alignment of medical documents is challenging to scale.
-Fortunately, \datahuman{} enables us to accurately evaluate a variety of \emph{automatic} alignment methods; a good automatic alignment method will help create silver alignments expanding over the entirety of the Cochrane dataset.
-This is especially important for multilingual alignments, where the number of annotated alignments is significantly lower for some languages.
-While automatic sentence alignment is standard in text simplification~\cite{zhang2017sentence,xu-etal-2015-problems}, we are not aware of evaluation work for sentence alignment algorithms on medical texts.
-The construction of \datanoisy{} allows us to create a tiered version of \dataall{} that is large enough for training state-of-the-art neural models.
+Fortunately, \datahuman{} enables us to accurately evaluate a variety of \emph{automatic} sentence alignment methods; a good automatic alignment method will help create silver-standard alignments expanding over the entirety of the Cochrane dataset.
+This is especially important for multilingual medical simplification, where the number of annotated alignments is significantly lower for non-English languages.

-\subsubsection{Automatic Alignment on English Data}
+\paragraph{Automatic Alignment on English Data}

-We evaluate a series of automatic sentence alignment methods to determine the approach most compatible with the medical data at hand to derive the English side of \datanoisy{}: